bcahn7/STAT545-hw-Kozik-Pavel/hw01_gapminder.md

 Whether Africa did not see as steady an increase in life expectancy is attributable to a halted GDP would seem tenable.

-According to more recent 2016 statistics provided by the [**International Monetary Fund**](http://www.imf.org/external/datamapper/NGDPD@WEO/OEMDC/ADVEC/WEOWORLD/AFQ) Africa currently has a GDP of 2.18.
-One might expect that as GDP has not greatly changed since the 2007 measurement, perhaps neither has life expectancy.
+According to more recent 2016 statistics provided by the [**International Monetary Fund**](http://www.imf.org/external/datamapper/NGDPD@WEO/OEMDC/ADVEC/WEOWORLD/AFQ) Africa currently has a similar GDP as in the 2007 measurement.
+One might expect and hypothesize that as GDP has not greatly changed since the 2007 measurement, perhaps neither has life expectancy.